fabiangeisler/pyshotgrid/docs/contributing.rst

    Now you can make your changes locally.

-6. When you're done making changes, check that your changes pass flake8 and the tests by running tox::
+6. When you're done making changes, check that your changes pass the tests by running tox::

     $ tox